best-practice-and-impact/qa-of-code-guidance/README.md

 ## Publishing changes

+Internal contributors can trigger a new release of the book.

 ### Preparation

 To create a new release and publish the `master` branch, you will need to install the development dependencies: